eliekawerk/udacity/Self-Driving Car Engineer Nanodegree/README.md

 Recommended order for exploring these projects is as follows:

+- TERM 1
  - LaneLines-P1
  - TrafficSigns-P2
  - TensorFlow-Lab
  - LeNet-Lab
  - TransferLearning
   - AlexNet-Lab
   - BottleneckFeatures-Lab (VGG, Inception and ResNet)
  - BehavioralCloning-P3
  - AdvancedLaneLines-P4
  - VehicleDetectionTracking-P5

 ## About this Course